KDE/documentation-develop-kde-org/HIG/source/components/editing/date.rst

    start date, switch the end date at least to the same date.
 -  Avoid wrong input by restricting the period to a reasonable range (for instance when a range is being selected).
--  Do not modify localization settings (i.e. first day of week, date label etc.)
+-  Don't modify localization settings (i.e. first day of week, date label etc.)
 -  Use controls consistently; either all date input should be done by date picker or none.